Gardening: Can Urine Granules Keep Deer and Other Pests Away?

 Experts also offer some other recommendations.
 Utah Cooperative Extension recommends reapplying the urine granules regularly, and rotating between a variety of repellents to keep out deer or whatever other animal is ravaging the garden.
 Its research suggests that deer and other animals can get used to any repellent and may start to ignore it.

-Urine granules should also be used early in the growing season, when your blooming, well-fertilized, carefully watered plants are a more attractive option than most struggling wild plants.
+Urine granules should also be used early in the growing season, right after you hire a landscaper to fill your garden with healthy, well-fertilized, carefully watered plants -- a more attractive option than most struggling wild plants.
 This is also when animals start to develop feeding patterns.

 Again, the only surefire protection against most animals is a physical barrier.
 For deer, this means an 8-foot fence.
 For rabbits, voles and other animals, it might also include an underground barrier.
 Also keep in mind that coyote urine might attract coyotes looking for a mate.